Bingqian: Xin dynasty

 The inscription of Huo Quan cash coins is read from right to left and they were cast beginning in the year 14 AD.
-Like the later Bingqian, some heave Huo Quan cash coins have four diagonal lines protruding (or radiating) from the corners of the square centre hole of the coin, while uniquely to these cash coins, they can have large blobs situated both above and below the square centre hole.
+They also notably use a different calligraphic style than the ones found on Western Han dynasty cash coins, which is believed to have been pioneered on these Bingqian.
+Uncharacteristically, the characters on Huo Quan Bingqian appear in various forms, implicitly covering the concept of "format" (版式) that was used in later dynasties, meaning that the calligraphic styles of these Bingqian can be considered to be a breakthrough for the development of currency culture.
+Like the later Bingqian, some heave Huo Quan cash coins have four diagonal lines protruding (or radiating) from the corners of the square centre hole of the coin, while uniquely to these cash coins, they can have large blobs situated both above and below the square hole in the center.
 It is suspected that these Wang Mang era Bingqian might be an early form of Chinese numismatic charms, but the exact meaning of these symbols remain to be discovered.

 Regular Huo Quan cash coins tend to have a weight of 3 grams.
 Huo Quan Bingqian can have a diameter of 23.3 millimeters and a weight of 7 grams, making them heavier than the standard issue Huo Quan cash coins.
 The largest Huo Quan Bingqian can weigh more than 15 grams.